 Notes on Ingredients

-- Butter Crackers: My mom used Ritz Crackers, but I look for a brand made without hydrogenated oils.
-Most stores carry an organic brand that are made without hydrogenated oils, or you can order them from amazon.
+- Butter Crackers: You can use Ritz Crackers or any round cracker.
+Personally, I opt to use brands without hydrogenated oils.
+Most stores carry an organic brand that is made without hydrogenated oils, or you can order them from amazon.

-- Peanut Butter: My mom always used Jiff.
-I now use an all natural peanut butter.
-I do find that the shelf stable natural peanut butter is best for these cookies.
-The refrigerated natural peanut butter is a bit runny and won't spread on the butter crackers quite as thick.
+- Peanut Butter: Shelf-stable creamy peanut butter is best.
+Use a brand like Jiff, or an all-natural shelf-stable natural peanut butter is best for these cookies.
+The refrigerated natural peanut butter is a bit runny and won't spread on the butter crackers quite as evenly.

-These no-bake butter cracker cookies are super simple to make.
-There is a bit of tedious work when spreading peanut butter on the crackers, especially if you are making dozens!
-I find this is a great task to recruit helpers in the kitchen.
+- Recruit Help.
+There is a bit of tedious work when spreading peanut butter on the crackers, especially if you are making dozens of tagalong cookies.
+I find this is a great task to recruit helpers--think of your kids or grandkids!
 Not only does this make the process easier, but you are sure to make some sweet memories in the process.

-- Use a narrow bowl.
+- Use a narrow bowl for the chocolate.
 This will allow you to fully dip your cookie into the chocolate.

-- Use a fork.
-Place the sandwich cookie onto a fork and then dip into the melted chocolate.
+- Use a fork for dipping.
+Place the sandwich cookie onto a fork and then dip it into the melted chocolate.
 Tap the fork on the side of the bowl, letting the excess chocolate fall through the prongs of the fork back into the bowl.

-- Use Wax Paper.
-Place the dipped sandwich cookie onto wax paper to harden completely.
-Once hardened, the cookies will come right off the wax paper and the wax paper can be thrown away for easy clean up.
+- Use wax paper or parchment paper.
+Place the dipped sandwich cookie onto wax paper to harden it completely.
+Once hardened, the cookies will come right off the wax paper and the wax paper can be thrown away for easy clean-up.

 More Peanut Butter Chocolate Treats